How To Send an Anonymous Text

 TextForFree.net is another very basic looking website that gets the job done.
 This site only seems to work in the U.S. but does deliver the message as long as you’re using one of the approved carriers.
 Just enter the number, the message header, and the message, then choose the carrier from the list and hit Send Free Text Message at the bottom.
 Again, delivery takes a while but it does get there.

-That is three apps and four websites that currently allow you to send anonymous messages for free.
-Each has its strengths and weaknesses but they all get the job done.
-Got any other apps or websites that work?
-Tell us about them below if you do!
+That is two great apps and four websites that will allow you to send anonymous messages for free.
+Each has its strengths and weaknesses but they are all successful.